 5.2 If you are placing an order for the Service by means other than by telephone, you will receive an e-mail from us acknowledging that we have received your order and providing details on how to access these terms and conditions.

 5.3 Placing an order as described in paragraphs 5.1 and 5.2 will not create a legally binding contract between us.
-Your order constitutes an offer to us to buy the Service which we accept when we provide the Service to you.
+Your order constitutes an offer to us to buy the Service which we accept when we take payment for the Service from you.